igormironchik/qt-widgets-on-real-example/chapter05/mainwindow.md

 ```

 Line by line.
 As you can see I import my own ChessSignals type.
 This is needed to know on QML
 side about user defined type, in our case about Signals bridge.
+You will understand meaning of this
+line when will see the main() function from C\+\+.
+But let be step by step.

 We implement our top window with ApplicationWindow element.
 I placed Rectangle in the window,
 where placed undo button, the board and a label of the color of current move team.